abhishekarya1/DSA-2k23/swtp.md

 In `while` loop templates, `j` can go out of bounds in some problems where we it might not be straightforward to calculate loop variable (like in Longest Repeating Character Replacement).
 So `if-else` template is suited better.

+For subarray problems where we need to calc valid for every step, `while` loop template is better.

 Template#1: calculating ans in the same step
 ```cpp
 int totalFruit(vector<int> &fruits){